hzdg/django-galleries/README.markdown

 from galleries.admin import register_gallery_admin

 register_gallery_admin(ApartmentGallery)

+# settings.py
+INSTALLED_APPS = (
+    'imagekit',
+    ...
+)
 ```

-This should register you new app with our galleries models
+This should register you new app with our galleries models and include the
+thumbnail preview.